tanzu-end-to-end/end-to-end-workshop/home/workshop/content/exercises/02-tbs-ci.md

 session: 1
 ```

-Tanzu Build Service recognizes the source code as Java, and employs a Java Buildpack to compile the source and create a custom container image that runs the application.
-The container image will include VMware's best practices for container design, including up-to-date runtime depdendencies, Java performance optimization, and security hardening for the container runtime.
-The application developer does not need to be a containerization expert to produce a secure, performant image.
+Tanzu Build Service recognizes Cody's source code as Java, and employs a Java Buildpack to create a container image that runs the application.
+The container image will include VMware's best practices for container design, and the latest dependencies.
+Cody does not need to be a containerization expert to produce a secure, performant image.

 Tanzu Build Service is an important tool for Day 2 Operations as well.
-Your cluster operators can update the buildpacks, or the base OS image used in your containers, and TBS will automatically trigger a rebuild of all affected containers in your environment.
-This means no involvement from the individual developers is needed to keep your container runtimes patched and secure.
+Alana can update the buildpacks, or the stacks, and TBS will automatically trigger a rebuild of all affected containers in her environment.
+This means Alana doesn't have to work through Cody to keep her container runtimes patched and secure.

-We actually told TBS to run that build with an outdated OS image, riddled with security vulnerabilities.
-Let's see what happens when our platform operator publishes a new base image, triggering a rebuild of the affected container without getting the developer involved:
+Surprise!
+In the previous command, we actually told Tanzu Build Service to run that build with an outdated OS image, riddled with security vulnerabilities.
+Let's see what happens when our Alana tells Tanzu Build Service to use publishes a new stack (base image), triggering a rebuild of the affected container without getting Cody involved:

 ```terminal:execute
 command: kp image patch spring-webdb --cluster-builder default